avaneev/biteopt/README.md

 is lower by about sqrt(M).
 So, in many cases it's more efficient to increase the iteration budget by a factor of sqrt(M) which will in turn increase the chance to find a global optimum by a factor of sqrt(M) and also reduce the number of optimization attempts by the same number.
+In practice, the chance to find a global optimum is increased even more considerably with this "deep" strategy.

 ### Notes ###